dsanson/slides/talks/iad.md

 -   Not Alexander's commentary on *SR*:
     -   because it is spurious, written by Michael of Ephesus in the 12th century CE.
 -   Could be Alexander's commentary on *Topics* II.7:
-    -   Not spurious!
-Discusses the Liar and not spurious [@alexander2020 188:4-189:10].
+    -   Not spurious, and he discusses the Liar!
-    -   Ibn ʿAdī says he consulted it when writing his own commentary on *Topics* [but also says that his copy was missing Alexander's commentary on books II, III, and IV [@endress1977, 25]]{.fragment}.
+    -   Ibn ʿAdī says he consulted it when writing his own commentary on *Topics*!
+    -   But he also says that his copy was missing Alexander's commentary on books II, III, and IV [@endress1977, 25].

 :::notes